Elevate Your Business

 You should note that the above-mentioned study states that by the end of this decade, video will account for 75-80% of marketing content on social media.

 There’s an ocean of content out there.
 And you can find all of the content that relates to your niche.
 Some of it is really good.
 But can you make it even better?
 You can take an exciting topic about which someone else has created a piece of content, review it carefully, and figure out how you can do it better.

 You can access tools like Feedly, Buzzsumo, and Flipboard to find content that is most popular in your niche.
 Review that content for topics and ideas that you may be able to present better or with a more unique perspective.
-When you find those topics and ideas, you can then turn them over to professionals and tailor them according to your audience and goals.

 If you track the effectiveness of your social media posts, you will gain great insights into what is working and what you need to change.
 The types of things you want to measure are as follows: